 - Carol H

 - "Amazing tour!
-Constantina was such a good and enthusiastic guide and she answered all of our questions.
+Our guide was such a friendly and enthusiastic person and she answered all of our questions.
 Her energy and passion for Athens and Greek history was truly contagious!
 We had a great time during this Athens walking tour and we will definitely come back to join one of the other tours of Greek TravelTellers when we visit Athens again.
 Thank you for a wonderful experience!"

 - Alice L

 - "We have done many walking tours in recent years and this was by far one of the best ones.
-Konstantina was very passionate and friendly.
+Our guide was very passionate and friendly.
 We felt very relaxed next to her and she showed us Athens in a way we would have never thought possible.
 Excellent walking tour in Athens!
-Thank you so much Konstantina :)"
+Thank you so much! :)"

 - John L